 Chinook Care Centre Hymn Sing

-Prior to shutting down to protect the residents' health, on the fourth Sunday afternoon of each month, St James takes its turn to offer a time of hymn singing for the residents of the Chinook Care Centre.
-This provides an opportunity for the residents who otherwise could not get out to enjoy a church service.
+Prior to shutting down to protect the residents' health, on the fourth Sunday afternoon of each month, St James took its turn to offer a time of hymn singing at the Chinook Care Centre.
+This provided an opportunity for the residents who otherwise could not get out to enjoy a church service.
 At the moment, until health precautions are lifted, our three groups will stay in a state of hibernation/inactivity until the nursing home gives us the green light to start again.

 St. Edmund's Food Bank

 The Anglican parish of St. Edmund's in Bowness operates a food bank that St. James is pleased to help support.
-The need in the community is such that St. Edmund's has been distributing about sixty hampers each month, and continues to do so during the COVID-19 social distancing.
+The need in the community is such that St. Edmund's has been distributing about fifty hampers each month, and continues to do so during the COVID-19 social distancing.
 Donations of non-perishable food will be gratefully received, and we will ensure that these items are delivered to St Edmunds.
 Please call the church office and leave a message letting us know you have a food donation.
 We will call back and arrange a time for drop-off.